DNA (Little Mix album): Commercial performance

 In the United Kingdom, as part of Amazon's Black Friday Deals Week, more than 500 customised versions of the album were sold out in just 13 seconds of release online.
 This surpassed a previous record set by One Direction's debut album Up All Night (2011), which was part of the same promotion the previous year.
 Customised versions of Up All Night sold out in just under one minute, nearly three times slower than that of Little Mix.
 In Ireland, the album entered the chart at number three, behind Rihanna's Unapologetic and One Direction's Take Me Home.
 In the UK, it also placed in the same position behind the same two albums.
 By the end of the year, the album sold 234,000 copies, placing it 39th on the Top 40 biggest selling albums of the year.
 On 19 July 2013, DNA was officially certified Platinum by the British Phonographic Industry.
 The album spent a total of 36 weeks on the UK charts and has sold 450,000 copies in the UK as of 2019.

 After its Europe-wide release, the album placed in the top 5 in Italy and Norway, in the top 10 in Czech Republic and Sweden, in the top 20 in Denmark and Spain, in the top 30 in France and Portugal, and in the top 50 in Finland, Belgium and the Netherlands.
 It was released in United States and Canada on 28 May.
 DNA has peaked in the top 10 of eight countries worldwide, including the UK, Australia and Italy.

 In the US, DNA entered the Billboard 200 album chart at number four after selling over 50,000 copies, behind the albums of Daft Punk (Random Access Memories), Alice in Chains (The Devil Put Dinosaurs Here) and John Fogerty (Wrote a Song for Everyone).
 DNA was the highest charting debut-week entry album by a British girl group in the US; a record previously held by the Spice Girls' debut album Spice (1997) which debuted at number six, but which later went on to number one.
 On digital sales alone, DNA was second in the charts.
 As of December 2013, the album has sold over 121,000 copies in the US.
+To date, the album has sold over 2 million copies worldwide.